asyncgui/asyncgui/sphinx/usage.rst

         ...

 But hold on, since :meth:`sched.scheduler.enter` is an instance method, our API needs to take a :class:`sched.scheduler` instance.
-And since it has the ``priority`` parameter, our API might better have one as well in order not to lose any functionality of the original API.
+And since it has a ``priority`` parameter, our API might better have one as well in order not to lose any functionality of the original API.

 .. code-block::